 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won’t hurt your time, it won’t stop you from getting a PB and it will make sure everyone continues to enjoy the event.

 Please, wherever possible walk, jog, cycle or use public transport when attending the event.
 If you do have to drive, please consider car-sharing to reduce our impact on both the environment and other park users.
 Please also watch out for other park users when arriving and leaving.
-Parking may be limited so try to arrive early.

 The Achill Greenway parkrun is a fun, free event organised by volunteers for the benefit of everyone.
 We wish to make the run as safe as possible, so runners, spectators and helpers are asked to take care about the following: